-North Providence Housing Authority is a Public Housing Agency in North Providence, Rhode Island that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 26th, 2020, North Providence Housing Authority has 1 waiting lists that are open now or opening soon.
+North Providence Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 16th, 2021, North Providence Housing Authority has 1 waiting lists that are open now or opening soon.

 North Providence Housing Authority serves North Providence.

 Due to the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 North Providence Housing Authority Phone: (401) 728-0930.

 This housing authority participates in the Rhode Island Housing Choice Voucher Program Centralized Wait List, which is a partnership between 18 of the 28 housing authorities in Rhode Island.
 Applicants submit one application to apply to a centralized waiting list.
 Conditionally eligible applicants will be placed on a housing authority's waiting list if they fall within the agency's maximum income limit.

 The Rhode Island Housing Choice Voucher Program Centralized Wait List Portal Section 8 HCV waiting list is currently open.
 Applications are being accepted from December 17, 2017 at 12:01 am ET, until further notice.